-Once you pick your policy, Jerry will sign you up and cancel your old one.
-Of course, we shouldn’t forget to mention—Jerry is 100% free to use!
+Once you pick your policy, Jerry will sign you up and cancel your old one — so it's never a hassle for you!

 So, read on to learn how using PIP or MedPay coverage through your car insurance plan might be better than relying on your health insurance to handle injuries after an accident.

 No spam or unwanted phone calls · No long forms · No fees, ever

 Should you use PIP or health insurance after an accident?

 If you sustain injuries in a car accident and have either personal injury protection (PIP) or MedPay under your car insurance policy, your best bet is to use one of them instead of health insurance.
 Here’s why.

 When using PIP or MedPay, there usually is generally no deductible—that is, money that you have to pay before your coverage kicks in.
 This means that if you use either coverage to pay for medical care after a car accident and don’t max out your coverage, you’ll likely owe nothing out of pocket.

 If you use your health insurance to cover medical care due to an accident, your insurer will subtract your deductible before your coverage starts.